 Every spring, Florida's biggest party comes alive during Universal Mardi Gras.
 Universal Orlando Resort plays host to the hoppin' New Orleans celebration, complete with Cajun food favorites, toadally amazing concerts and entertainment that would make the Big Easy proud.
 The party kicked off its 25th anniversary on Feb.
-1, 2020, and will continue the party through April 2 each night, with concerts taking place on the weekends.
-This year, pirates and sea creatures are taking over Universal Studios Florida with the festival's "Treasures of the Deep" theme, so keep your eyes peeled for specially themed food and floats!
+1, 2020, and concluded early March 15, due to COVID-19.
+Pirates and sea creatures took over Universal Studios Florida with the festival's "Treasures of the Deep" theme, along with specially themed food and floats!
 The best part?
-All of the extra fun is included in regular Universal Orlando park admission!
+All of the extra fun was (and usually is) included with regular Universal Orlando park admission!

 Between gorgeous weather, all-star concerts, killer food and a festive parade ... what more could you ask for?
-During Universal Orlando's annual event, Music Plaza Stage is graced with some popular performers, including Marshmello and TLC in 2020.
+During Universal Orlando's annual event, Music Plaza Stage is graced with some popular performers during weekend concerts.
 French Quarter Courtyard is chock-full of parade dancers, jazz bands and delicious food ... beignets, anyone?
 Last but not least, an authentic Mardi Gras parade graces Universal's streets of New York and Hollywood.
 This fun, action-packed event takes place nightly during our personal favorite season in Orlando, so you really can't miss it.
-Take a peek at our ribbiting guide for Mardi Gras 2020, including treasurable tips about a brand-new food tent and a new virtual line system for signing up to ride on a float in the parade.
+Take a peek at our ribbiting guide for Mardi Gras, including treasurable tips about a brand-new food tent and a new virtual line system for signing up to ride on a float in the parade.
 Let the good times roll, frog friends!

 Universal Mardi Gras Parade

-Universal is celebrating 25 years of Mardi Gras this year, and the headlining parade has SIX new floats for its "Treasures of the Deep" theme.
+Universal celebrated 25 years of Mardi Gras in 2020, and the headlining parade had SIX new floats for its "Treasures of the Deep" theme.
 Arrr, matey!
-These new floats are inspired by a treasure map, the sunken city of Atlantis, creatures of the deep and a treasure-filled shipwreck island.
-Expect to see lots of pirates and parrots, and skulls and sea creatures, as beads and confetti fly in the air.
-And don't worry: The show-stopping King Gator remains.
-The float acts as the grand finale, and King Gator is sporting a dazzling makeover.
+These new floats were inspired by a treasure map, the sunken city of Atlantis, creatures of the deep and a treasure-filled shipwreck island.
+We saw lots of pirates and parrots, and skulls and sea creatures, as beads and confetti fly in the air.
+The show-stopping King Gator float remained as the grand finale, and King Gator sported a dazzling makeover.